ShivaneRana/Odin-todov2/README.md

-# template
+# Todo v2

-it is what the name suggest just a template repo.
+This is a second iteration of a failed todo app.
+I am building this to redeem myself.